 Hierapolis was the city of the mythical Amazon queen Hiera.
 This city was situated near Colosse and Laodicea in the Lycus River valley of Phrygia.
 It was a wealthy dyeing center.
 This city was five miles north of Laodicea, and it also lies in ruins.

 Epaphras was interested in the local churches at Laodicea and Hierapolis as well.
 Although God has given us a local church, he expects us to be interested in other local churches as well.

 The child of God should have a great commitment to the local church.

-We hear little of our responsibility to have zeal for the local church.
+We hear little of our responsibility to have a zeal for the local church.
 Along with our zeal for God and those without Christ, God wants us to have a great zeal for the local church.

 We invest thousands of dollars in the local church.
 Others send their children to the mission field from the local church.
 This is the commitment God expects toward the local church.

 Some churches never miss a month in financially supporting their missionaries.
 That is because responsible people band together to further the gospel.
 These are people who have a sense of welfare for both the home church and the cause of Christ throughout the world (Gal.
 6:10; Heb.
 6:10).
-Every Christian needs other Christians to rally around them in time of need.
+Every Christian needs other Christians to rally around them in times of need.